 - Site constraints: Water availability (approximately 9 liters per kg H2 stoichiometric, 20-30 L/kg total), space for equipment, environmental permits, proximity to end-users or distribution infrastructure

-Technology selection fundamentally shapes system design.
+The technology you select fundamentally shapes everything that follows.
 Three primary technologies offer different trade-offs:

 | Technology | Efficiency (kWh/kg H2) | Response Time | Uninstalled Cost ($/kW) | Degradation (per 1,000 hrs) | Best Applications |